LLNL/shroud/docs/reference.rst

    It must not be the same as any of the routines arguments.
    Defaults to ``obj``.

+file_scope
+   Used in filename creation to identify library, namespace, class.

 library
     The value of global **field** *library*.